Morsmalleo/AhMyth/NOTES.md

-### AhMyth Windows Development Ceased
+### • AhMyth Windows Development Resumed

-As of `AhMyth v1.0-beta.3` AhMyth development for windows has ceased until further notice due to instability compared to that of Linux.
+As of `AhMyth v1.0-beta.4` AhMyth development for windows has finally resumed for bug & error testing & fixing.

-### Binary Setup Packages Re-added
+### • Binary Setup Packages Re-added

 As `AhMytn v1.0-beta.4 (currently un-released)`, the Binary Setup Packages for Linux have been re-added.